rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

 Such power would render
  humans into something less than slaves, including those managing the money.
-The system itself would become all powerful, leaving humans to be obedient
+The system itself would need to be all powerful, leaving humans to be obedient
  (in action, speech, and thought) to the monetary principalities that